malayjoshi13/Describer/README.md

 ### 2.1) While training:-

-#### Step 1) Extracting features from images using VGG-16
+#### Step 1) Extracting features from images using InceptionV3
-We just use it for extracting the features from the images.
-In order to do that we need to get rid of the last output layer from the model.
-The model then generates 4096 features from taking images of size (224,224,3).
+Training and testing images of Flickr8k dataset of size (299, 299, 3) is firstly encoded into feature vector of length 4096 using InceptionV3 model whose last output layer is removed (as last layer of every CNN layer being softmax is used for classification task, which we are not doing here, so no need of last layer).

-#### Step 2) Cleaning the caption data
+#### Step 2) Cleaning the captions
+Then training and tesxting captions are cleaned and pre-processed by tokenizing, converting to lower case, removing punctuation and single letter words (“s” and “a”).
+Then to each caption, we add the start and end signs, “startseq” and “endseq” respectively.
 Describe uses both Natural Language Processing and Computer Vision to generate the captions that gives description of an input image.

+#### Step 3) For training captions, creating vocabulary of most occuring words and creating the word <--> index mappers

 ![image](https://user-images.githubusercontent.com/71775151/192044962-ebe4a6f3-f8b7-4003-9b33-0bb3594191f8.png)